Princess Shova Shahi of Nepal: Life

 On June 1, 2001, ten members of the Nepalese royal family were murdered, reportedly by an unknown murderer.
 The murderer first shot King Birendra.
 The wounded king wanted to pick up the weapon that the murderer had left behind, in an attempt to stop the massacre, but the king was stopped.
 She pulled out the magazine.
 However, the murderer had several other weapons in his possession.
 The massacre resulted in the deaths of ten royals including the Crown Prince.
 Princess Shova was wounded but survived.

 In 2008, the monarchy in Nepal was abolished.
-Today, Shova and her brother, the former king Gyanendra, are the only remaining children of King Mahendra.
+Currently, Princess Shova and her brother, the former king Gyanendra, are the only remaining children of King Mahendra.